mieweb/docs/content/functions/system-configuration/chart-tabs.md

 ![](../chart-tabs.assets/201581a7f170a2853c87af40c28a5642.png)

-If wish to delete (inactivate a chart tab), click delete and you will delete this entire chart tab from all patient's charts.
+If you wish to delete (inactivate a chart tab), click delete and you will delete this entire chart tab from all patient's charts.
 When you click delete, it will display the chart tab details and asks a confirmation message if you are sure you want to delete this chart tab.
 Click Delete button again to confirm and delete the chart tab.
 Click cancel to escape and get out.

 ![](../chart-tabs.assets/ab5b5790e01f23c860805a28f28093c9.png)